Moving to Australia

 Australian Culture

-All of these values are inherent to the Australian way of life and are part of the country’s heritage.
-Many of them stemming from teachings delivered by the indigenous people.
+All of these values are inherent to the Australian way of life and are part of the country’s heritage and many of them stem from teachings delivered by the indigenous people.

 Australian Aborigines